ark-protocol/ark-protocol.org/content/_index.md

-Ark is a layer 2 protocol for making off-chain Bitcoin transactions.
+Ark is a layer 2 protocol for making off-chain bitcoin transactions.
 Originally published as *TBDXXX* by Burak on the bitcoin-dev mailing list, it has since been named Ark and the protocol design has advanced significantly.

-The goal of Ark is to enable Bitcoin transactions at very low cost without requiring extensive setup (like opening and funding channels).
-The Ark model closely resembles Bitcoin's UTXO model.
+The goal of Ark is to enable bitcoin transactions at very low cost without requiring extensive setup (like opening and funding channels).
+The Ark model closely resembles bitcoin's UTXO model.

 There are currently two implementations of the Ark protocol in development: